hamoudi8080/Booking-System/README.md

 client must be authenticated against database. client must be authorized to have access to a certain functionality.

+As an admin, I want to have an account so that I can manage places.
+As an admin, I want to added places(accomdations) with its informations and images so that users can book them.
+As a user, I want to register so that I have an an in database.
+As a user, I want to securely log in so that I can book a place. more in details soon.....

 installation and source of information, is in readme file inside client folder.

 more in details soon.....